Integrated Bilateral Agreement - Green Infrastructure

 Eligible projects must meet at least one of the following outcomes:

-- inter-city bus, rail, port and ferry infrastructure that are not part of a public transit system, unless construction start for the project can occur by September 30th, 2021;
+• involves inter-community bus, rail, port and ferry infrastructure that is not part of a public transit system, unless construction start for the project can occur by September 30th, 2021;

 Adaptation, Resilience and Disaster Mitigation